 Since the sun is harsh throughout most of the day, why not head out after it’s down?

-The Blue Hour (the hour-ish before sunrise and after sunset) offers a much softer light for photographers and it’s an interesting light to photograph in.
-It tends to bring out details in the landscape you might not have noticed otherwise.
+The Blue Hour (the hour-ish before sunrise and after sunset) offers a much softer light for photographers and it’s an attractive light to photograph in.
+It tends to reveal details in the landscape you might not have noticed otherwise.

-The image above was captured about half an hour after sunset as the light quickly started to fade.
+The image above was captured about half an hour after sunset as the light quickly faded.
 The soft light made the mountain quite appealing compared to what it was only an hour earlier when it was no more than a large white spot in the image.

 #5 Photograph During the Night

-Photographing the Milky Way was one of the highlights when I spent a year living in Northern Spain.
-It was incredible to see the landscape transform from harsh and unphotogenic to otherwordly in just a matter of hours.
+Photographing the Milky Way was one of the highlights of my year living in Northern Spain.
+It was incredible to see the landscape transform from harsh and unphotogenic to otherworldly in just a matter of hours.

-Don’t be discouraged if the clouds are absent; this simply means you should stay up late and enjoy what could be perfect conditions for night photography.
+Don’t be discouraged if the clouds are absent; you should stay up late and enjoy what could be perfect conditions for night photography.

 #6 Focus on the Smaller Scenes

-When the light is harsh and the sky is uninteresting, there are still a lot of pictures to be made.
-Zooming in on the details is a good place to begin.
+When the light is harsh, and the sky is uninteresting, there are still many pictures to be taken.
+Zooming in on the details is an excellent place to begin.

 In Sarah Marino’s eBook Beyond the Grand Landscape: A Guide to Photographing Nature’s Smaller Scenes, Sarah talks about the importance of zooming in and exploring the abstract parts of the landscapes.
 The images accompanying the eBook speak for themselves and prove why this is a practice you should be taking advantage of yourself.